Anjouan: Post-invasion Anjouan

 Following the March 2008 invasion of Anjouan, the interim president of Anjouan was Laili Zamane Abdou In May 2008, The Constitutional Court of the Comoros approved five candidates to contest the Anjouan presidential election of 15 June and invalidated the candidacy of Mohamed Bacar.
 Comoran President A.A.
 Sambi supported engineer Moussa Toybou for the position who won a bare plurality in the initial balloting.
 In the second round of the elections held on 29 June, he was contested by political veteran Mohamed Djaanfari but won with 52% of the vote.
+The Presidency of Anjouan was later transformed into the position of Governor of Anjouan.

 Flags

 Geography

 Anjouan is part of the Comoros Islands located in the Mozambique Channel.
 It consists of the eroded remains of a large shield volcano that formed in the Pleistocene epoch.
 Eruptions from fissure vents spanned in three directions, followed by a long interval of erosion.
 Renewed volcanism produced a series of lava flows that filled deep valleys and flooded areas along the coast.
 The island is known for its steep, mountainous terrain and black sand beaches.
 Mount Ntringui is the highest point in the island of Anjouan with an elevation of 1595 m above sea level.
 The second most important (and the most populous) city on Anjouan is Domoni.
 The main strategic area is the airfield at Ouani, with its 1.5 km runway, and the bay with the coastal road from the chief town Mutsamudu in the east out to the city of Sima in the west.